 Growing broccoli and cauliflower for the kids is usually easy, as long as I plant at the right time.
-That time is now, late September through early October.
-You can sow seeds successfully as early as August, maybe even late July, but planting seedlings is best done now.
+An ideal time is now, late September through early October.
+But I have planted successfully as early as August 1 (seeds sown near the solstice, on June 22).

 Broccoli and cauliflower plants grow very well while young when it’s warm, like the 80-degree temperatures of September, but they do not tolerate such warmth when they’re old and it’s time to form a head.
 This is why you can start them at the end of summer, but you can’t start them in the spring.
 The timing is about what the temperature will be like when the plants mature.
 If the plants are started in spring, then they mature when the weather has warmed up too much: the head will be very small and burst into flowers rapidly.

 Should you grow broccoli and cauliflower from seed or buy seedlings?
 I’ll tell you what I usually do and why.
 I sometimes start broccoli and cauliflower from seed in July or August, but it can be hard to stay on top of watering such baby plants in the summer so I often opt for buying that early set of plants as seedlings from a nursery in late September.
 In late September, it’s much easier to start the second set of plants from seeds because the weather is milder.